 - scikit-learn documentation for OneHotEncoder, ColumnTransformer, and Pipeline

-- My video series: Introduction to Machine Learning in Python
+- My free course: Introduction to Machine Learning with scikit-learn

 - My videos on cross-validation and grid search